emilier17/ShinyR_ATARI/README.md

 Data from the [ATARI clinical trial](https://doi.org/10.3389/fmed.2023.1198173).
 Briefly, 14 peanut-allergic adult participants underwent either oral immunotherapy adjuvanted with abatacept (active arm) or oral immunotherapy with placebo (control arm).
 Blood samples were taken at 7 timepoints during the trial and peripheral blood mononuclear cells (PBMCs) were isolated and stimulated with peanut extract or left unstimulated.

 PBMCs were then prepared for two different spectral flow cytometry panels : surface markers and intracellular markers.
 Spectral flow cytometry data were acquired with the Sony ID7000.
-All FCS files produced are in the repo.
+All pre-processed FCS files produced are stored externally and can be downloaded following the instructions in step #2 of Setup.

 ## Features